wp-plugins/social-popup/readme.txt

 == Description ==

 Simple social popup.
-Quick and fast way to grow your email list.
+Quick and fast way to grow your social following.

 == Changelog ==

 = 1.6.4.4 =

-Deprecated plugin.
-Please download the new Social PopUp at https://wordpress.org/plugins/popups/
+Fixed plugin to work again =)

 = 1.6.4.3 =